Insectman Home

 -------------------

 When I took the test, someone at my table stole one of the tests.
-I had used my “Stores on the Pier” trick (see above) to get of the ship a day early to go on a 72-hour pass.
+I had used my “Stores on the Pier” trick (see above) to get off the ship a day early to go on a 72-hour pass.
 I was resting in my rack waiting on a time to leave.
-A MAA (Master at Arms (sort of a ship’s sheriff) came in and firmly told me that I had to come with him.
+A MAA (Master at Arms-sort of a ship’s sheriff) came in and firmly told me that I had to come with him.
 He would not say why.
 I assumed my “Stores on the Pier” trick had been discovered.
 The MAA, and his assistant, marched me to a personnel compartment where I was told to sit at a table.
 After about 15 minutes I was called into an office and the door was closed.
 A Naval Investigative Service (NIS) guy introduced himself.
 He was friendly and explained about the test.
 He said that someone (who was at the table) had informed him who had stolen the test and he had to bring everyone in so no one would know who the informant was.
 WHEW and Praise the Lord.